dotnet/docs/docs/standard/linq/build-linq-xml-examples.md

 ---
-title: "How to build LINQ to XML examples" ms.date: 07/20/2015 ms.assetid: e5d18fa1-2704-48fe-a44b-1564f97c9e9c
+title: "How to build LINQ to XML examples"
+description: The C# and Visual Basic code in this documentation uses classes and types from various namespaces.
+To compile and run the code you must provide appropriate directives and statements to access the namespaces. ms.date: 07/20/2015 ms.assetid: e5d18fa1-2704-48fe-a44b-1564f97c9e9c
 ---

 # How to build LINQ to XML examples

-The various snippets and examples in this documentation use classes and types from different kinds of namespaces.
+The snippets and examples in this documentation use classes and types from various namespaces.
 When compiling C# code you need to supply appropriate `using` directives, and when compiling Visual Basic code you need to supply appropriate `Imports` statements.

 ## Example